-Cloud localization based on a high-precision map
+Cloud localization based on a 3D map (增加3D map术语 友计)

 The augmented reality system on mobile device shall meet the following requirements:

-a) conduct high-precision remapping for a defined scene, wherein, the high-precision map has a real scale, an image set with a known global pose and a common view among the images, as well as sparse 3D points in the scene and observation in the image;
+a) conduct a high-precision map for a defined scene, wherein, the high-precision map has a real scale, a set of images with known global pose, and the visual connectivity among the images, as well as sparse 3D points of the scene and observation in the images;

-b) localize the image uploaded to the cloud end, and calculate the 6DoF pose in the high-precision map coordinate system;
+b) upload the image to the cloud services, and calculate the 6DoF pose in the high-precision map coordinate system;

-c) extract image features at the mobile end, and upload them to the cloud end for localization.
+c) extract image features at the mobile end, and upload them to the cloud for localization.

-Marker recognition and tracking
+Target recognition and tracking

-Recognition and tracking of 2 dimensional marker
+Recognition and tracking of target image

 The augmented reality system on mobile device shall meet the following requirements:

-a) recognize the 2 dimensional marker in the defined scene;
+a) recognize the target image in the defined scene;

-b) perform 6DoF pose tracking for the 2 dimensional marker in the defined scene;
+b) perform 6DoF pose tracking for the target image in the defined scene;

-c) trigger the augmented reality effect when the predefined specific mark is recognized.
+c) trigger the augmented reality effect when the predefined specific target is recognized.

-Recognition and tracking of 3 dimensional marker
+Recognition and tracking of target object

 The augmented reality system on mobile device shall meet the following requirements:

-a) preprocess the texture or structure information of the 3 dimensional marker in a real scene;
+a) preprocess the texture or structure information of the target object in a real scene;

-b) compare the real-time information from the camera with the processed information to match the 2 dimensional information with 3 dimensional information;
+b) compare the real-time information from the camera with the processed information to match the 2D information with 3D information;

 c) understand the position and orientation of 3D object in a scene.

-Cloud marker recognition
+Cloud target recognition

 The augmented reality system on mobile device with device-cloud collaboration shall meet the following requirements:

-a) recognize the image frame with 2 dimensional marker uploaded to the cloud end by a user using computing resources of the cloud server, and return the position and orientation information of the 2 dimensional marker of the frame to the user end;
+a) recognize the image frame with target image uploaded to the cloud by a user using computing resources of the cloud server, and return the position and orientation information of the target image of the frame to the user end;

-b) recognize the image frame with 3 dimensional object uploaded to the cloud end by a user using the computing resources of the cloud server, and return the position and orientation information of the 3 dimensional object of the frame to the user end.
+b) recognize the image frame with 3D object uploaded to the cloud by a user using the computing resources of the cloud server, and return the position and orientation information of the 3D object of the frame to the user end.

 3D reconstruction

-Plane detection and anchor point localization
+Plane detection and anchor localization

-Single plane reconstruction and anchor point localization
+Single plane reconstruction and anchor localization

-The augmented reality system on mobile device should meet the following requirements:
+The augmented reality system on a mobile device shall meet the following requirements:

-a) support the detection of horizontal and vertical planes;
+a) support the detection of horizontal planes and vertical planes;

-b) understand the main horizontal plane of the real scene, and localize the anchor point on it or render it;
+b) understand the main horizontal plane of the real scene, and localize or render the anchor on it;

-c) recognize the 3 dimensional points on the plane, determine the plane position and extend it;
+c) recognize the 3D points on the plane, determine the position of plane and expand it;

-d) detect the single plane in the scene;
+d) detect the single plane in the real scene;

-e) reconstruct the single plane and localize the anchor point.
+e) reconstruct the single plane and localize the anchor.

-Multiple-plane reconstruction and anchor point localization
+Multiple-plane reconstruction and anchor localization

-For a scene containing multiple planes, the augmented reality system on mobile device shall meet the following requirements:
+For a scene containing multiple planes, the augmented reality system on a mobile device should meet the following requirements:

-a) understand multiple planes (including horizontal plane or vertical plane) of the real scene, and localize the anchor points on them or render them;
+a) understand the multiple planes (including horizontal planes and vertical planes) of the real scene, and localize or render the anchors on the planes;

-b) recognize the 3 dimensional points on the plane, determine the plane position and extend it;
+b) recognize the 3D points on the plane, determine the position of plane and expand it;

-c) detect multiple planes in the scene;
+c) detect the multiple planes in the scene;

-d) reconstruct multiple planes and localize the anchor points.
+d) reconstruct the multiple planes and localize the anchors.

-Automatic adjustment of plane position
+Automatic plane position adjustment

-In case of a closed loop or other optimization behaviors triggering the historical frame pose, the augmented reality system on mobile device shall meet the following requirements:
+When the frame poses updated by loop closure or any other optimizations, the augmented reality system on a mobile device shall meet the following requirements:

-a) automatically adjust the plane position according to pose optimization;
+a) automatically adjust the position of planes according to the optimized frame poses;

-b) automatically adjust the position of anchor point on the plane.
+b) automatically adjust the position of anchors on the planes.

-Reconstruction of dense point cloud and anchor point localization
+Dense point cloud reconstruction and anchor localization

-When placing virtual objects on a complex non-planar scene, the augmented reality system on mobile device shall meet the following requirements:
+When placing virtual objects on a non-planar complex scene, the augmented reality system on a mobile device shall meet the following requirements: